 - Criminal appeals: We handle state and federal criminal appeals where defendants were wrongfully accused or wrongfully convicted of serious crimes, including murder, sex crimes, and white collar crimes.

 - Civil appeals: Our lawyers’ significant experience enables them to provide strong representation in civil appeals involving complex business litigation, whistleblower or qui tam cases, insurance claims, personal injury claims, and other civil disputes.

 Our firm prides itself on our thoroughness of investigation and attention to detail.
 An appellate attorney at our office begins by examining all aspects of the original case to determine if a civil or criminal appeal is possible.
 We then investigate all possible reasons for the verdict to be overturned, including legal malpractice, prosecutorial misconduct, improperly denied motions, or any exculpatory evidence that may have been overlooked.

 Not all cases are eligible for appeals.
 Decisions handed down through avenues of alternative dispute resolution (ADR) such as arbitration or mediated settlements are legally binding and usually cannot be appealed.
 Also, criminal plea agreements containing waivers on the right to appeal may preclude appellate challenge.
-Our firm can determine and explain why an appeal is or is not in your best interest(s).
 An appellate attorney at our firm can help you weigh the legal, financial, and personal benefits and drawbacks of seeking a civil or criminal appeal.